What is grassroots marketing?

 What is Grassroots Marketing?

-First, let’s take a look at where the “grassroots” concept all began.
+First, let’s take a look at the grassroots marketing definition.

 Generally speaking, a grassroots movement is the kind that uses the people in a specific district, region, or community as a base for a political movement.